wojtekboj/module_8-8.2/README.md

 * [Working Page](#working-page)

 ## General info
-Temperature calculator
+Javascript temperature calculator

 ## Technologies
 Project is created with:
 * HTML5
 * CSS3
-* Preprocessor SASS
+* Javascript

 ## Tools
 The following tools were used
 * Webstorm
-* Affinity Photo
 * Git

 ## Screen